Last updated on March 5th, 2022

 If you’d like to know more about the taxations and returns of these ETFs, you can read this article by the New Academy of Finance.

-#3 Choose a brokerage or robo-advisor that allows you to invest in the S&P 500
+#3 Select a platform (either a brokerage or robo-advisor) that allows you to invest in the ETF or mutual fund of your choice

 So you’ve decided which ETF or mutual fund you should choose.
 Now, you’ll need to find a brokerage or robo-advisor that allows you to purchase it.